Parent/Faculty/Staff Alliance (PFSA)

 The Overlake Fund is the school’s most important source of revenue other than student tuition.
 It is a vital part of the annual operating budget, contributing to every part of the school’s operation, including the academics, arts, athletics, technology, faculty professional development, and student financial aid.
 The Overlake Fund touches every student, every teacher, every family, every day.
-Overlake Fund Ambassadors are trained by the Office of Development.
+Overlake Fund Reps are trained by the Office of Development.

 Visit the ParentNet Website.

 ParentNet is a parent-directed program designed to facilitate communication, promote networking, and foster mutual support among parents of the same grade level.
-Twice a year (fall and spring), each grade’s parents will have the opportunity to meet at the school to discuss mutually agreed upon topics.
-These two-hour discussions are scheduled during the day or in the evening, and may touch on dating, alcohol and drug use, money, curfews, discipline, driving, eating problems, parties, safety, sexual activity, self-esteem, study habits, etc. Parents who are comfortable leading or facilitating small groups of parents and would like to be involved in the ParentNet program, may contact Susan Essex.
+Twice a year (fall and spring), each grade’s parents will have the opportunity to meet to discuss mutually agreed upon topics.
+These two-hour discussions are scheduled during the day or in the evening and may touch on dating, alcohol and drug use, money, curfews, discipline, driving, eating problems, parties, safety, sexual activity, self-esteem, study habits, etc. Parents who are comfortable leading or facilitating small groups of parents and would like to be involved in the ParentNet program, may contact Susan Essex.
 Training is provided.